ufz/ogs/web/content/docs/benchmarks/liquid-flow/unconfined-aquifer/index.md

 ## Examples

-The following simple examples, which have been compared with Modflow simulations, shall verify the result and demonstrate the basic parameterization.
+The following simple examples, which have been compared with MODFLOW simulations, shall verify the result and demonstrate the basic parameterization.

 The basic scenario for the two-dimensional unconfined aquifer: